Springbrook Road: Description

 Two curved timber bridges, one approximately 4.5 km from Austinville Road and the other about 2 km further along the road.
 The bridges are constructed to skirt the side of the mountain in tight corners, removing the need for major cutting into the mountain or filling a valley at this point to create flat surfaces for the road to continue.

 The bridges are constructed from a combination of round and squared hardwood, with support formed by round logs braced with pairs of squared members.
 A standard timber balustrade with ribbed metal safeguard strip has replaced an early timber balustrade.
 Recent timber decking covers both of the bridges, which are aligned with the adjacent bitumen road.
 The bridges provide access for only one lane of traffic and a give way sign on the north facing access road regulates traffic.

 A one-way road section starting at 11.5 km and finishing at about 12.5 km from the Austinville Road is an unusual feature of the roadway.
 At the southern end of this part of the road is a water fountain and water trough fed from a nearby spring.
 The two rustic features are site near to one another on the mountain side of the road and being constructed of the stone of the mountain are barely discernible from the surrounding landscape.
 The trough is a long and heavy stone and concrete basin and the water fountain is formed from a stone and concrete plinth through which a fountain head is run to bubble on the top surface.

 To the south of the Springbrook–Nerang Road intersection, the Springbrook–Mudgeeraba Road separates into two distinct roadways.
-The area of the lower, southern facing road is of high aesthetic value beauty with large dramatic cuttings of the mountainous volcanic stone surmounted by natural vegetation.
-To the east of this part of the driveway are fleeting but expansive views of the valley and lower areas below increasing the quality of sublimity of the area.
+The area of the lower, southern facing road is of high aesthetic with large dramatic cuttings of the mountainous volcanic stone surmounted by natural vegetation.
+To the east of this part of the roadway are fleeting but expansive views of the valley and lower areas below increasing the quality of sublimity of the area.

 Wunburra Lookout is a small cleared area just off the roadway and is signed.
 It consists of a concrete and rock viewing platform looking out over the valley with a simple chain wire safety fence.

 At Hardy's Lookout a small clearing to the west of the roadway near the entrance to Old School Road, is a small Memorial Cairn constructed of stone set in concrete and recording the names of pioneers of Springbrook from 1906.
 Nineteen names are recorded on a brass plaque.
 Surmounting the cairn is a flat brass disc is a north point with place direction references.